arcus-azure/arcus.webapi/docs/preview/02-Guides/shared-access-key-authentication-with-azure-key-vault-integration.md

 * **Arcus secret store**: the secret store is a concept in the Arcus Security library to centralize secrets in an application ([more info](https://security.arcus-azure.net/features/secret-store)).

 ## Sample application
-In this user guide, a fictive API application will be used to add the shared access key authentication to.
+In this user guide, we will use a fictive API application to which we'll add shared access key authentication.
 We will be working with two major parts.

 The initial place where the application will be started:
 ```csharp